Application Development Phase:

 Spring Semester Induction Ceremony & Fellows Institute:

-Once selected, Fellows participate in an orientation, getting to know one another and preparing to embark on their individual research projects by discussing key questions related to the research process.
+Fellows participate in an orientation (once classes are over), getting to know one another and preparing to embark on their individual research projects by discussing key questions related to the research process.

 Summer Research Phase:

-Fellows receive an award of $4,000 to pursue their proposed research project over the summer.
+Fellows receive a stipend (award amounts vary based on financial need) to pursue their proposed research project over the summer.
 Fellows participate in regular cohort meetings throughout the summer to discuss progress and troubleshoot.

 Fall Cohort Phase:

 All rising sophomores, juniors and seniors who will return to Brown for at least one full semester following the summer in which they conduct their research are eligible to apply to the Royce Fellowship.

 If the proposal requires international travel, the applicant must agree to sign a contract and waiver stating that they will abide by the university’s protocols.
 Students will not be funded to travel to countries on the State Department's warning list.